Labor dispute disruptions of sports on television: 1960s

 In the spring of 1967, AFTRA (American Federation of Television and Radio Artists) was on strike against the then big three American networks that affected almost all programming; news, entertainment and sports, such as the commentator coverage of the Masters on CBS.

 On April 8, 1967, that aforementioned strike action by the AFTRA forced ABC Sports producer Chuck Howard and director Chet Forte to call Game 4 of the NBA Eastern Conference Finals between Boston Celtics and Philadelphia 76ers, as its regular announcing team were members of the union.

 Also on April 8, 1967, CBS was scheduled to broadcast the NHL game between the New York Rangers and Montreal Canadiens.
 However, the AFTRA strike forced cancellation of the telecast.
 The strike itself ultimately ended two days later.
 Canadian unions said they would not cover the game because of the AFTRA strike if the American network used it.
 CBS said a rebroadcast of that past January's Super Bowl football game between the Green Bay Packers and Kansas City Chiefs in Los Angeles would be substituted for the hockey game.

 A strike of engineers and technicians against ABC impacted the September 23, 1967 Penn State/Navy college football telecast.
 In support of the strikers, Chris Schenkel and Bud Wilkinson refused to work the game.
 Therefore, Chuck Howard performed play-by-play with the SIDs of the two schools (Jim Tarman and Budd Thalman) providing color commentary.

 1970s

+In June 1970 viewers in the Granada area could not even watch much of ITV's coverage of the 1970 World Cup due to strike action by Granada's technicians.

-In 1970, the ITV colour strike resulted in many of ITV's sporting events including the weekly regional football highlights being broadcast in black and white.
+In November 1970, the ITV colour strike resulted in many of ITV's sporting events including World of Sport and the weekly regional football highlights being broadcast in black and white.